-- Electricity wires
+- Electric wires

 - Recessed lighting

-Savings: Up to $180 per year, says EPA
+Savings: Up to $180 a year.

-Important note: Resist the urge to total these numbers for an annual savings.
+NOTE: Resist the urge to total these numbers for annual savings.
 The estimated savings for each product or activity can’t be summed because of “interactive effects,” says DOE.
 If you first replace your central AC with a more efficient one, saving, say, 15% on energy consumption, and then seal ducts, you wouldn’t save as much total energy on duct sealing as you would have if you had first sealed them.
 There’s just less energy to save at that point.

 Related: Fun DIY Projects to Cut Energy Use